dcarr178/Vintage-HOA-CCRs/Bylaws.md

 ##### Section 1.1 Name and Location

-The name of the corporation is Vintage on the River Homeowners Association, Inc., hereinafter referred to as the &quot;Association.&quot; The initial principal office of the Association shall be located at 742 W. Vintage Dr., Provo, Utah 84604, but the meetings of Members and Trustees may be held at such places in the State of Utah, as may be designated by the Board of Trustees.
+The name of the corporation is Vintage on the River Homeowners Association, Inc., hereinafter referred to as the &quot;Association.&quot; The meetings of Members and Trustees may be held at such places in the State of Utah, as may be designated by the Board of Trustees.

 ##### Section 1.2 Application of Bylaws